Lessons & Teachers

 Harp Lessons at Scherzo Music School designed to teach musicians proper instrument care, correct posture to prevent injuries, and to teach the fundamentals of reading music, music theory, and musicianship skills.
 Private Lessons have also been proven to help young students develop better problem solving skills, communication skills, and improvement with self-esteem.

-Harp Teacher
+Harp Teachers

 Music Theory Workshops